PhenixCollaboration/web/_detectors/hbd.md

 photoelectrons produced on the photocathode are collected with good efficiency into the GEM due to the strong electric field near the holes.
-In the RB mode, only a very small amount of ionization charge produced very near the photocathode (within $\sim 150~\mu$m) is collected by the GEM.
-The FB mode is therefore sensitive to hadrons and other charged particles, while the RB mode is essentially sensitive only to the Cherenkov light produced by electrons and hence the term ``Hadron Blind''.
-A comprehensive R\&D program was carried out to demonstrate the concept validity including studies in the lab and also a beam test at KEK.
+In the RB mode, only a very small amount of ionization charge produced very near the photocathode (within &#8765;150&mu;m) is collected by the GEM.
+The FB mode is therefore sensitive to hadrons and other charged particles, while the RB mode is essentially sensitive only to the Cherenkov light produced by electrons and hence the term "Hadron Blind".
+A comprehensive R&D program was carried out to demonstrate the concept validity including studies in the lab and also a beam test at KEK.
 The results are published in the two NIM papers.